Ascites: Diagnosis

 Routine complete blood count (CBC), basic metabolic profile, liver enzymes, and coagulation should be performed.
-Most experts recommend a diagnostic paracentesis be performed if the ascites is new or if the person with ascites is being admitted to the hospital.
+Most experts recommend diagnostic paracentesis if the ascites is new or if the person with ascites is being admitted to the hospital.
 The fluid is then reviewed for its gross appearance, protein level, albumin, and cell counts (red and white).
-Additional tests will be performed if indicated such as microbiological culture, Gram stain and cytopathology.
+Additional tests will be performed if indicated such as microbiological culture, Gram stain, and cytopathology.

 The serum-ascites albumin gradient (SAAG) is probably a better discriminant than older measures (transudate versus exudate) for the causes of ascites.
 A high gradient (> 1.1 g/dL) indicates the ascites is due to portal hypertension.
 A low gradient (< 1.1 g/dL) indicates ascites of non-portal hypertensive as a cause.

-Ultrasound investigation is often performed prior to attempts to remove fluid from the abdomen.
-This may reveal the size and shape of the abdominal organs, and Doppler studies may show the direction of flow in the portal vein, as well as detecting Budd-Chiari syndrome (thrombosis of the hepatic vein) and portal vein thrombosis.
-Additionally, the sonographer can make an estimation of the amount of ascitic fluid, and difficult-to-drain ascites may be drained under ultrasound guidance.
-An abdominal CT scan is a more accurate alternate to reveal abdominal organ structure and morphology.
+Ultrasound investigation is often done before attempts to remove fluid from the abdomen.
+This may reveal the size and shape of the abdominal organs, and Doppler studies may show the direction of flow in the portal vein, as well as detecting Budd–Chiari syndrome (thrombosis of the hepatic vein) and portal vein thrombosis.
+The sonographer also can estimate the amount of ascitic fluid, and difficult-to-drain ascites may be drained under ultrasound guidance.
+An abdominal CT scan is more accurate than a sonogram to reveal abdominal organ structure and morphology.